soh4n-t/SOC-Lab-Monitoring-With-Wazuh-Suricata/docs/02-Wazuh-Setup.md

   - wget https://packages.wazuh.com/4.14/wazuh-install.sh
   - sudo bash ./wazuh-install.sh -a

-you will get a username and password, store it somewhere.
-It is needed for accessing wazuh dashboard in host system.
+After downloading you will get a username and password, store it somewhere.
+It is needed for accessing wazuh dashboard in the host system.

 ##